Car Insurance - What Is it and Why Need It?

 Get in contact with our qualified agents right away!

-Why Auto Insurance Is Economical in the long term
+Why Auto Insurance is Economical in the Long Term

 Bodily Injury and Property Damage

-Bodily Injury: coverage protects you if you are sued due to an accident.
+: This coverage protects you if you are sued due to an accident.
 You are provided with legal defense whether you are at fault or not.
 In the event there is a judgment against you, your policy will pay out up to the limits you select.

 Uninsured Motorist and Underinsured Motorist;

-Personal Injury Protection
+Personal Injury Protection (PIP): No-Fault Coverage for Midwest Drivers

 Comprehensive Coverage